-The BSAH vessels are capable of executing multiple missions including search-and-rescue, monitoring and surveillance of maritime zones, logistics support, law enforcement, pollution response, underwater research, control of marine pollution, and patrol in French exclusive economic zone (EEZ) and territorial waters.
+The BSAH vessels are capable of executing multiple missions including search and rescue (SAR), monitoring and surveillance of maritime zones, logistics support, law enforcement, pollution response, underwater research, control of marine pollution, and patrol in French exclusive economic zone (EEZ) and territorial waters.
 In addition, they can be used to render assistance to ships in distress at sea.

 The French Defence Procurement Agency (DGA) awarded a contract to PIRIOU and DCNS for the design, construction and maintenance of two BSAH vessels in September 2015.
 The deal also included an option for the construction of two more vessels.

 A firm order for the additional two vessels was placed in November.
 The vessels will be named after the French rivers Loire, Rhone, Seine and Garonne.

 PIRIOU is responsible for the design and construction of the vessels, while DCNS will provide through-life support for a period of five years.
 KERSHIP is in charge of managing the contract and the industrial coordination.

 The hull and superstructures of the BSAH offshore support and assistance vessel will be constructed using steel.
 The vessel will have an overall length of 70.3m, moulded beam of 15.8m and depth of 5m.
 With a displacement of 2,600t, the ship can carry a mass of approximately 1,000t.

 It will be manned by 17 crew members and accommodate up to 12 passengers as well as 12 divers with equipment.
 It will have a 250m² cargo deck space and be provided with storage facilities for arms and ammunition.